Decentr-net/chromium/docs/accessibility/espeak.md

 As eSpeak-NG is licensed under the GPL, Chrome OS should never include any changes to this project that haven't been committed to the Git repository first.
-Make sure that the chrome-extension directory is complete and ready to use as-is; in particular if changes were made to the native code, be sure to fully compile using emscripten and copy and generated wasm files to the chrome-extension/js directory.
+Make sure that the decentr-extension directory is complete and ready to use as-is; in particular if changes were made to the native code, be sure to fully compile using emscripten and copy and generated wasm files to the decentr-extension/js directory.

 Remember, all of the build instructions are in README.chrome in the "chrome" branch.
-To test, open chrome://extensions in Chrome, enable Developer mode, click Load unpacked, and point it to the espeak-ng/chrome-extension directory.
+To test, open decentr://extensions in Chrome, enable Developer mode, click Load unpacked, and point it to the espeak-ng/decentr-extension directory.

 To update the package on Chrome OS, first export a tarball by running this from inside the espeak-ng directory: